zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

 1. Open the **Navigation** menu and click **Analytics & AI**.
 Under **Data Lake**, click **Data Catalog**.

-2. On the **Data Catalogs** page, click the **`training-dcat-instance`** Data Catalog instance that contains the Data Asset for which you are adding a Filename Pattern.
+2. On the **Data Catalogs** page, click the **`training-dcat-instance`** Data Catalog instance that contains the data asset for which you are adding a Filename Pattern.

 3. On the Data Catalog instance **Home** page, click the ![](./images/context-menu-icon.png>) tab and select **File Patterns** from the **Context** menu.